1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 1942 Proof Nickel Value

-Philadelphia struck 29,600 proof nickels in 1942 using the traditional copper-nickel composition—the last regular-composition proofs until production resumed in 1950.
-This eight-year gap occurred because wartime priorities shifted mint resources toward business strikes and military medals, suspending collector coin programs entirely.
+Philadelphia struck 29,600 proof nickels in 1942 using the traditional copper-nickel composition — and these were the last regular-composition proofs until the program resumed in 1950.
+The eight-year gap happened because wartime priorities shifted all Mint resources toward business strikes and military medals, ending collector coin programs entirely.

 1942 Proof Nickel Price/Grade Chart